goodlancer-org/valera/docs/odroid_wifi_connect.rst

 Before we start
 ~~~~~~~~~~~~~~~~~

-You will need following:
+-You will need the following:
-*odroid
+-odroid
-*keyborad
+-keyborad
-*hdmi cable
+-hdmi cable
-*any screen
+-any screen
-*odroid power cable
+-odroid power cable

-First you need to assmeble this premitive electric sheme:
+Then you need to assmeble this premitive electric sheme:
 Connect a keyboard to you odrdoid, connect your odroid to a screen through hdmi cable and plug the odroid to a socket using a power cable

 .. image:: images/Odroid_wifi_connect/Scheme.jpg